The Other Palace

+History

 Described as "the first newly built theatre complex in central London for 30 years", the building was designed by Foster Wilson Architects.
 The theatre began its debut season in September 2012 with the London premiere of Sandi Toksvig's Bully Boy.

 After its acquisition by Really Useful Theatres Group, Paul Taylor Mills was appointed as the new artistic director, with a programme intended to develop new musicals.
 The name change became official in February 2017.
 In June 2018, Chris Harper stepped into the role of Director of Programming.

 In May 2021, Lloyd Webber announced he was putting the theatre up for sale, calling the decision "heart-wrenching" and adding that he hoped "the future owners will love it as much as I have."

 In October 2021, it was announced the theatre had been sold to Bill Kenwright.
 Kenwright had previously produced musicals including Heathers and Be More Chill at The Other Palace.